Latest News & Updates

 Kkobe Clan Leadership Cases

-Due to various developments, Kyana's Supra Royal Lineage lost its legitimate right to the Nnamwanma-ship when it was usurped by persons belonging to the Sub-clans, whereas clan norms prohibit them from holding this top office.
+Due to the various developments highlighted herein, Kyana's Supra Royal Lineage (Olunyiriri lwa Kyana) lost its legitimate right to the Namwama- ship, when it was usurped by persons belonging to the Sub-clans (Amasiga), whereas clan norms prohibit them from holding this top Kkobe Clan semi-heridatary/semi-elective office.
+Kauma R. and his heirs are known to originate from the Namukangula Sub-clan.

 Kkobe Clan Structure